dh219/DFB/README.md

 The primary goals of the project are to:

+* Be a plug-in board requiring no soldering on the Falcon;
 * Increase available RAM beyond the 14MB the stock Falcon can be expanded to;
 * Be low cost;
 * Provide some acceleration;